yugrocks/Genetic-Pong/README.md

 -  The ratio of the y velocity to x velocity of the ball at a frame.
 -  The difference between vertical position of the ball and the vertical position of the paddle, scaled by the max vertical height.
 -  The absolute vertical position of the paddle.
 These three features form the input of the neural network.

+# Requirements :
+1. Kivy
+2. numpy

+## Running on your local machine:
+- Clone the repository: <code> $ git clone https://github.com/yugrocks/Genetic-Pong.git </code>
+- Go to the base directory:  <code> $cd Genetic-Pong </code>
+- Install requirements: <code> $ pip install -r requirements.txt </code>
+- Run: <code> python training_player2.py </code>

+## Training your own model:
+- The model is defined in the file mover.py.
+You can modify the neural net articture there, along with the other details in training_player2.py
+- In order to start training, edit the 'training_phase' variable to True, in the file training_player2.py.

 ## About the Genetic Algorithm
 - I have defined two types of crossovers and a mutation criteria.